 The NHS estimates that over 6,000 major limb amputations are suffered each year.

-Within serious physical injuries, amputations can often have the most severe, life-changing psychological impact due to the emotionally traumatic nature of many amputations as well as the actual loss of a body part they have always had, which causes many amputees to feel a sense of grief and bereavement.
+With serious physical injuries such as an amputation it can often have the most severe and life-changing psychological impact due to the traumatic nature of the amputation itself as well as the actual loss of a body part they have always had which causes many amputees to feel a sense of grief and bereavement.

-After an amputation, an artificial/prosthetic limb may be able to replicate the role of the lost limb, whether it is a hand, arm or leg.
-It can be a very difficult and challenging process to become fully used to using a prosthetic limb, but they have become increasingly effective in the performance of their functions thanks to scientific and mechanical developments in the area.
+After an amputation, a prosthetic limb may be able to replicate the role of the lost limb, whether it is a hand, arm or leg.
+It can be a very difficult and challenging process to become fully used to using a prosthetic limb, but they have become increasingly effective in the performance of their functions thanks to scientific and mechanical developments in this area.